 Limits of Coverage

 The policy limit is the highest amount the insurer will cover in case of legal action or claim.
 Your rate will go up the more coverage you need.
-You should make sure you choose the right one and avoid unnecessary additional expenses.
+You should make sure you choose the right one and avoid unnecessary expenses.

 Term of coverage